martin-martin/barkprints/README.md

 │       ├── nature.npz
 │       └── literature.npz
 ├── tests/                      # Test suite
-├── pyproject.toml             # Modern Python project config
+├── pyproject.toml             # Python project config
 └── README.md                   # This file
 ```

 ## Philosophy

 This project treats images and text as inhabitants of the same conceptual space, a space of meaning represented numerically.
 By pretending that image features are text embeddings, we create a poetic bridge between visual texture and language.
-Each tree's unique bark pattern becomes a coordinate in this shared space, pointing to specific human expressions.
+Each tree's unique bark pattern, their _barkprint_, becomes a coordinate in this shared space that points to a specific human expression.

-It's not about what the bark looks like, it's about where the bark's numerical essence lives in relation to human language.
+For me, the project encourages me to look at trees and wonder what they may say, which opens a playful additional interaction layer with nature around me.
+It also addresses the interesting assumption that reality, human language, images of nature, could (can?) be compressed to a numerial representation.
+If everything is represented as numbers and we strip it down to that layer, how universal are these numbers?
+In this example of mixing image vectors and text vectors, I'm skipping a necessary translation step (one that works amazingly well these days, with CLIP etc.) by treating an image vector as a text vector.
+This idea makes me think about that there are different dialects of numeric languages that need translation between each other.
+There is a visual numeric dialect and a text-based dialect.
+Both are expressed in numbers, but the numbers mean different things.
+So in that sense, I think of it similarly to different languages.
+Anyways, just for fun, and climbing.

 ## License